infinum/wordpress-handbook/How we do it in WordPress/Rebasing Intro.md

 git push --force
 ```

-You need to use force push because you've changed the git history because the hashes of the git commits have changed.
+You need to use force push because you've changed the git history and the hashes of the git commits have changed.

 You can also use